nadath/nadath.github.io/_posts/2023-07-16-hacked-jekyll.md

 ### Master a niche skill or new language

 I've been switching tasks between learning Blender and Javascript.
-I started some tutorials on [Codecademy](https://www.codecademy.com/learn) and [freeCodeCamp](https://www.freecodecamp.org)].
-They're awesome and free, but I got bored and distracted easily.
-I think I've got some idea of HTML, CSS, and Javascript from building my Jekyll site, so that's good enough for a start.
+I started some tutorials on [Codecademy](https://www.codecademy.com/learn) and [freeCodeCamp](https://www.freecodecamp.org).
+They're awesome and free, but I get bored and distracted easily.
+I think I've got some idea of HTML, CSS, and Javascript in building a website, so that's good enough for a start.

 Blender it is.